 Why International Studies?

-Seaver College offers a bachelor of arts degree in international studies, which is an interdisciplinary major comprised of a sequence of courses in international politics, economics, and communication.
+Seaver College offers a bachelor of arts degree in international studies, which is an interdisciplinary major that merges language skills with substantive training in international political economy and intercultural studies with an opportunity to gain regional expertise.
 Students further specialize in either Regional Studies or Global Politics.

-The international studies major is designed for students who may enter such varied fields as diplomacy, government service, international mass media, multinational business, international religious service, and other fields requiring international understanding and expertise.
-It also provides a solid foundation for students wishing to pursue graduate degrees or to enter the job market for further experience and training in multicultural contexts.
+The international studies major is designed for students who may enter such fields such as diplomacy, government service, multinational organizations, NGOs, and international religious and humanitarian service.
+It also provides a solid foundation for students wishing to pursue graduate degrees or engage in post-graduate experience and training in multicultural contexts.

 The international studies program is overseen by the International Studies Council, which draws experts from across the various academic divisions at Seaver College.
 The primary aim of the international studies major is to:

-- Provide undergraduates with the technical skills and conceptual ability to understand, appreciate, and interact profitably with communities outside American society
+- Provide undergraduates with the technical skills and conceptual ability to understand, appreciate, and interact productively with communities outside American society

 - Demonstrate an understanding of the ethical implications of cross-cultural and global issues, including Christian perspectives